 - What common characteristics define your target market?
 For example, the same local area or socio-economic background.

-- Decide if you want to reach end-users or intermediaries.
+- Do you want to reach end-users or intermediaries (such as retailers)?

 - Be clear who makes the buying decision.